Jordy de Wijs: Queens Park Rangers (loan)

 On 14 January 2021, de Wijs moved to Championship club Queens Park Rangers, on a loan with a view to make permanent in the summer.
 He scored his first goal for QPR, a late winner, in a 3–2 win over Millwall on 17 March 2021.
 On 13 April 2021, de Wijs suffered a broken nose in a 3–1 loss against Rotherham meaning he was substituted at half-time.

 Queens Park Rangers

 On 13 May 2021, following a successful loan spell, de Wijs signed permanently for Queens Park Rangers on a three-year deal.

 Fortuna Düsseldorf (loan)

 On 29 January 2022, de Wijs joined 2.
 Bundesliga side Fortuna Düsseldorf on loan for the remainder of the 2021–22 season.

 Fortuna Düsseldorf

 On 21 June 2022, de Wijs moved to Fortuna Düsseldorf on a permanent basis and signed a four-year contract with the club.

 Heerenveen (loan)

 On 2 January 2025, de Wijs joined Heerenveen on loan until the end of the season.

+RKC Waalwijk

+In the summer of 2026, de Wijs signed a two-year contract with RKC Waalwijk.